Deep Sea and ABNJ Accounting

 1. Outcome

-Deep sea asset accounts connect upward to multiple policy frameworks.
-Asset accounts for seabed minerals (described in TG-3.1 Asset Accounts) inform national natural capital budgets and provide the evidence base for depletion-adjusted income measures when mineral extraction occurs.
-Ecosystem extent accounts for deep-sea protected areas feed directly into MEA indicator reporting (see TG-2.10 MEA Indicators), supporting SDG 14.5.1 (marine protected area coverage) and GBF Target 3 (30x30) by documenting protection of abyssal plains, seamounts, and hydrothermal vents.
-Condition accounts for chemosynthetic ecosystems inform bioprospecting regulations and benefit-sharing arrangements under the BBNJ Agreement's marine genetic resources provisions, connecting to economic valuation frameworks in TG-1.9 Valuation.
+Asset accounts for seabed minerals (described in TG-3.1 Asset Accounts) inform national natural capital budgets.
+Ecosystem extent accounts for deep-sea protected areas feed MEA indicator reporting (see TG-2.10 MEA Indicators), supporting SDG 14.5.1 and GBF Target 3.
+Condition accounts for chemosynthetic ecosystems connect to valuation frameworks in TG-1.9 Valuation.
+The conceptual framework is established in TG-0.1 General Introduction to Ocean Accounts and methodological foundations of asset accounting in TG-3.1 Asset Accounts.

 2. Requirements